January 6, 2015

 It’s payment deadline, but what about . . .

 ??
 I missed payment deadline, does that mean I can’t take courses this term?
 The published payment deadline date is the due date for any amount due from Early Registration course enrollment.
-Regular Registration begins two days after the payment deadline date and continues until the day before the term begins.
-You may continue to register for courses, but payment is due on the day of registration.
+Regular Registration begins two days after the payment deadline date and continues until the day before the primary term begins.
+You may continue to register for courses in the primary part of term or courses offered in express sessions with start dates later in the calendar year, but payment is due on the day of registration.

 ??
 When is Late Registration?
-Late registration begins the first day of the term and continues for the first three days of a class.
+Late registration begins the first day of the primary part of term and continues for the first three class days.
 During Late Registration, a $10 late fee is assessed in addition to the tuition and fees for course enrollment.
 Payment of the entire amount is due the day of enrollment.

 ??
 I am receiving Financial Aid, do I need to pay?
 If your financial aid award is noted on your account and the award is for the current term, the noted financial aid award will hold your course enrollment.
 However, if the financial aid award is for a future term, then you should pay the amount due for the current term.
 For detailed Financial Aid information, click here.
 It is always recommended you verify with your Financial Aid Advisor that all necessary steps to receive your award have been completed and that you maintain an accurate course schedule for the term.